nmaksimova/square-panda-cb92c/src/pages/kids-dance-classes.md

       - title: Kids Programs
         subtitle: ''
         content: >
-          It's never too late to learn how to dance!
-Our experienced dance instructors will help you to start and succeed in your dance journey.
-          Whether you interested in **social dancing**, **wedding dance program** or **competitive dance lessons**, **Ilta Dance Studio** is the right place to go.

-          Don't have a partner?
-No worries, we have special dance programs designs for single dancers.
-Ilta dance teachers use unique approaches to each student and help students to find their own dance styles.
+          **Ilta Dance Studio** provides different classes for kids of all ages and levels.
+There are a lot of **benefits of ballroom dancing for children**.
+During fun and engaging atmosphere at our classes they will learn crucial aspects of coordination, body awareness, balance, teamwork.

+          Working together with a partner, competing on a dance floor, winning competitions help young dancers to build trust, respect, cooperation, and the sense of self-confidence.
+Our instructors easily find approach to each child, motivate them to open up, achieve new levels and help them grow to be the best versions of themselves.

-          [Contact us](/contact) to learn more about our **adult dance classes** or [**book**](/book_class) your first complimentary private lesson.
+          [Contact us](/contact) to learn more about our **kids dance classes**.
         image: >-
           images/stock-photo-romantic-couple-smiling-and-dancing-on-a-sunny-day-1441832486.jpg
         image_alt: People in conversation in the office lounge area